LeiloZhu0516/TFM-cluster-counting/README.md

+NOTE: The LAMMPS script in this repository were designed to run on a **custom, modified build of LAMMPS** developed by the soft matter group at Universitat de Barcelona.

+Specifically, this build includes customized fixes to **pair_lj_cut_dipole_cut**

+If you are a collaborator or reviewer wishing to reproduce these exact trajectories, please contact carles.calero@ub.edu for access to the modified LAMMPS

+The Python clustering analysis script (Count_Chains5.0.py) is completely standalone and process standard LAMMPS dump files (`.lammpstrj`).
+They can be tested using the sample trajectory provided.

+1. Count_Chains5.0.py
 The code is designed to analyze the aggregation of active paramagnetic colloids.
 The code requires an input file generated via the dump function in LAMMPS as input and needs to be in the same directory as the code itself.